nickjhathaway/armadillo/README.txt

 4: Technical Support
 ====================

-You can purchase technical support on a commercial basis.
+Technical support can be obtained by purchasing the commercial license (see above).
 Please contact Conrad Sanderson for more information: http://conradsanderson.id.au